matschik/component-party.dev/README.md

 2. Add the new framework SVG logo in `public/framework`
 3. Install the ESLint plugin associated to the framework
 4. In `frameworks.mjs`, add a new entry with SVG link and ESLint configuration
+5. If the framework needs a language syntax highlight, add it to the call to `getHighlighter`’s `langs` argument in `build/lib/generateContent.js`
+6. To make a playground link:
+    1. Add a `create${FRAMEWORK}Playground.js` file in `build/lib/playground`.
+    2. That file should export a function that returns an object with a `fromContentByFilename` method that accepts an object of filepath keys and file content values, then returns an absolute URL to a framework’s online REPL with those files loaded.
+    3. Register its export in `build/lib/playground/index.js`

 ## 🧑‍💻 Contributors